Financial-Times/origami/README.md

     * shaded: true/false.
 You can choose between a shaded style or not
 * modal: true/false.
 Choose if you want your overlay to have modal behaviour or not.
 Setting this as true will also add a translucent shadow between your page and the overlay
 * src: It can be either a _url_ where your raw HTML is, or a _CSS selector_ to where your content is in the page.
-* html: Raw HTML string
+* html: Raw HTML string.
+You can't set this option declaratively
+* trigger: HTMLElement or valid CSS selector. `o-overlay#init` will pass the trigger to the overlay, so this is not needed in declarative mode

 The only option that must be set is either the *src* or the *html* one.
 Please keep in mind that the *html* option can't be set as a data-attribute, and if you set both, the *html* one will be used.